-This tutorial explains how to fill empty area with Quilt fill pattern.
-It is also possible to fill color areas of converted background image.
+This tutorial explains how to fill an empty area with a Quilt fill pattern.
+It is also possible to fill color areas of a converted background image.

 Note: See also Double-click to Fill Empty Area in Editor, Fractal Fill, Mesh Fill, Create Emoji Design and Surprise Me! - Create a new design with only a few clicks.

-2 - Open some design using "File > Open" menu, for example open free design "squirrel".
+2 - Open a design using the "File > Open" menu; for example, open the free design "squirrel".

 4 - Select the "Quilt" type of filling (Picture No. 2).